marizethpb/Economic-Data-Analysis-with-R/README.md

 This is our thesis work (Briña, Galapate, Manlapig, & Rosero, 2024).

 ## What is Neo-Fisher Effect?
 Neo-Fisher is an economic theory that states that interest rate causes the inflation expectation.
-This means that economic agents consider interest rate in price level expectations.
+This means that economic agents consider interest rate in their price level expectations.

+## Problem
+Neo-Fisher Effect theory is too general.
+We aim to specify what type of interest rate is granger causing what commodity inflation expectation.
+Drilling down lending rates and various commodity inflation expectation with respect to Neo-Fisher Effect will aid in the improvement of monetary policies.

 ## Summary
 The study investigates the causal relationship from lending rates to commodity